invalidusernamecalled/automate-office-close/README.md

 `"c:\path\to\pythonw" "c:\path\to\session.manager.py"`

 #### usage:-
++ Download both scripts in a separate directory, install the dependencies.
+Run from command prompt `python session.manager.py` or Create Shortcut.
 + The closed files of a particular session can be `RE-OPENED` automatically by selecting the relevant saved session from the list and then clicking `RESTORE SESSION`.
 + the script writes txt files session_list_xxxx-xx-xx_xx-xx.txt in the same directory as the script.
 + keep the scripts in its separate directory due to the risk of over writing